 * "Potter's Retirement" has the colonel planning to hang it up after receiving the news that negative reports about his leadership are coming from inside the camp.
 The party in question turns out to be a [[TheMole mole]] from a general who holds a grudge against the camp, and after he's revealed we get a scene in Potter's office where Hawkeye, BJ, and Radar let him know how much his leadership is valued and beg him to stay, Hawkeye even [[FirstNameBasis addressing him as "Sherman"]].

-** In a weird way, the absolute disgust Potter has in his voice when he confronts the mole shows just how protective he is of his men.
+** The absolute disgust Potter has in his voice when he confronts the mole shows just how protective he is of his men.
 He's in full PapaWolf mode there.

 * As part of a conscious effort by the writers to distance the character of Charles Winchester from that of Frank Burns, Winchester was a part of numerous heartwarming moments over the course of the series, if usually in the episodes' B plots.